Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 46. Wood and Metal Kitchen Island

-Kitchen islands are predominantly made out of stone.
-However, with this European kitchen design, you can experiment with wood, rivets, and metal.
+Kitchen islands are predominantly made of stone.
+However, this European kitchen design allows you to experiment with wood, rivets, and metal.

 The idea is to have the kitchen island crafted out of wood.
-The entire island can be painted black, sculpted down, and set to stand on decorative legs, which have been sculpted out of its dark wooden frame.
+The island can be painted black, sculpted down, and set to stand on decorative legs, which have been sculpted from its dark wooden frame.

-At the front, you can have an extra set of cabinets, fitted with metal doors.
-The cabinets can have a sculpted bottom, shiny silver decorative handles, and decorative rivets as well.
+You can have an extra set of cabinets fitted with metal doors at the front.
+The cabinets can have a sculpted bottom, shiny silver decorative handles, and decorative rivets.

-You can choose an even more unique design that has the center cabinets bowed out.
-A final metallic silver finish would crown the kitchen island cabinet doors, making it the visual focal point in the kitchen.
+You can choose an even more unique design with the center cabinets bowed out.
+A final metallic silver finish would crown the kitchen island cabinet doors, making them the visual focal point in the kitchen.

 47. Use Large Sliding Doors for the Hideaway Effect